 2.5.1 Spellcheck on Desktop

 On desktop versions of WriteMapper, spellcheck shows the familiar red dotted underline for misspelled words.
 Right-clicking it shows suggestions to correct the misspelling to.
+Also, styled text retain their attributes when corrected.

 2.5.2 Node Titles